basho/basho_docs/source/languages/en/dataplatform/using-dataplatform/using-dataplatform-index.md

 [cache proxy config]: LINK
 [using bdp]: LINK
 [bdp cli]: LINK
+[learn bdp index]: LINK

 ##In This Section

-The *Using Basho Data Platform* section provides guides and references for managing and running your data platform cluster.
+The **Using Basho Data Platform (BDP)**  section provides guides and references for managing and running your data platform cluster.
+If you want to learn more about BDP, check out [Learn About Basho Data Platform][learn bdp index].

 ####Installing
 Be sure to check out [Installing Basho Data Platform][bdp install] for installation instructions.